 What is a bond?

-In simple terms, a Bond is a contract between a lender and a borrower, which includes the principal amount, interest rate, term / period, start date, end date, payment details and few other details.
+A bond is a contract between a lender and a borrower, which includes the principal amount, interest rate, term / period, start date, end date, payment details and few other details.
 It is a type of a Fixed Income Instrument used by Investors and Institutions to park some of their funds for a relatively safer return.
 The returns on investments in a Bond is relatively lower as compared to the Stock investment.
 However, it also carries less market risk.
 Bonds are issued by private institutions, listed companies, government organizations, municipalities, states, and sovereign governments to finance projects and operations.
 Bonds are rated by independent financial rating agencies, such as Moody’s, S&P, Morningstar etc. These ratings vary from AAA to D, based on the rating agency.

 Key Bond Terminology: